jflex-de/jflex/tex/intro.md

 Introduction {#Intro}
 ============

 JFlex is a lexical analyser generator for Java[^1] written in Java.
-It is also a rewrite of the tool JLex @JLex which was developed by Elliot Berk at Princeton University.
-As Vern Paxson states for his C/C++ tool flex @flex: they do not share any code though.
+It is also a rewrite of the tool JLex [@JLex] which was developed by Elliot Berk at Princeton University.
+As Vern Paxson states for his C/C++ tool flex [@flex]: they do not share any code though.

 Design goals
 ------------